Plant Growth and Development — NEET 2027, 2–3 Questions Per Exam, Free Bilingual Practice

 This corresponds to option D.

-You've seen 5 sample questions.
-Get all 366 with detailed NCERT-mapped explanations in the MedicNEET app.
+You've seen 5 samples.
+Get all 366 PYQs, MCQs & Assertion-Reason with detailed NCERT explanations.
+Practise in bilingual Hindi & English in the MedicNEET app — free.

 How many Plant growth and development questions does MedicNEET have?